 Hold on to your documents and receipts.
-We’ll let you know when to submit these after regulations are published.
+You'll be able to submit these starting Oct.
+24, 2014.

 Don't cancel your health insurance.
 This program only covers the 15 health conditions listed above.
 It doesn't meet the minimum standard for health coverage under the Affordable Care Act.